Skip to main content

 Most long-range EVs come with some sort of free charging

-Electric vehicles are generally more expensive than their gasoline counterparts, but local and federal governments have introduced incentives that bring the cost down to new buyers and lessees.
-To sweeten the deal even more, EV manufacturers offer perks of their own that can drive down ownership costs.
-Most compellingly, free charging has become a common offering from automakers as the EV wars heat up.
+Electric vehicles are generally more expensive than their gasoline counterparts, and the discontinuation of federal tax credits means you're not getting the big breaks you used to.
+To help ease the pain of your monthly payment, some EV manufacturers offer perks that can drive down ownership costs.
+The most significant of these is free charging at public charging stations.
+While many of these incentives have dried up over the last couple of years, a dwindling number of automakers still offer free charging with the purchase or lease of a new EV.
 We've rounded up every new EV that offers free electric charging as of this writing — check out the table below.

 Which new EVs offer free charging?

 Offering complimentary charging at the manufacturer level isn't a new phenomenon.
-Up until relatively recently, the Tesla Model S and Model X were sold with free unlimited charging via Tesla's proprietary Supercharger network.
+Until a few years ago, the Tesla Model S and Model X were sold with free unlimited charging via Tesla's proprietary Supercharger network.
 Tesla's previous referral program also awarded a certain number of Supercharger miles when an owner referred a friend who purchased a Tesla.

 While Tesla doesn't typically offer free Supercharging anymore (every now and then, Tesla will advertise free Supercharging for a limited time if you purchase a unit of inventory by a certain date), other manufacturers with long-range EVs have teamed up with existing charging networks to provide a certain amount of free charging upon vehicle purchase.
 Even more exciting is that these perks are applicable to each network's ever-expanding list of DC fast-charging stations.

 Operating under the same principle as Tesla's Supercharger stations, DC fast chargers can supply power to your EV's battery at a much quicker rate than the Level 2 charging stations that have been around for over a decade.
-DC fast-charging stations drastically cut down on recharging time, making long-distance road trips a possibility.
+DC fast-charging stations drastically reduce charging time, making long-distance road trips possible.

 So how much free DC charging can you expect from your new EV?
 The following table shows each new EV that offers complimentary charging, the terms of free charging, and which network you can use to fill up for free.